Sulagna-Dutta-Roy/javascript-projects/README.md

 * Download the repository using the [instruction](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-* Go to the directory with the files downloaded and open the `index.html` file.
+* Go to the directory with the files downloaded and open the `index.html` file in the `light-dark-mode` folder.

 ## Tools